 This is a place to explore, with lots of creative juice, tips and storystarters.
-There is a Daily Writing Challenge for you, a dare to pay yourself first and put some time in the Creative Bank.
+There is a Daily Writing Challenge for you and a dare to pay yourself first and put some time in the Creative Bank.
 Check back regularly as this area of the site expands.

-Click below to watch Finding Story Inspiration, the first in my 5-part video series inspired by my new thriller novel for middle-graders The Fall (May 2017).
-I will share the other videos in coming weeks.
-They include tips on Outlining a Story, Creating Characters and Rewriting.
-A perfect way to get inspired for the day, add to your writer’s toolkit or open up discussion about key areas of creating an amazing story.
+Click below to watch Finding Story Inspiration, a writing tip inspired by my new thriller novel for middle-graders The Fall.
+A perfect way to get inspired for the day, add to your writer’s toolkit and open up discussion about key areas of creating an amazing story.
 If you have an idea for a future video on creative writing, drop me an email or leave a comment on this post.

 Anything Goes Daily Writing Challenge